Holidays Calendar for October 26, 2017

 • 1961 Born: Dylan McDermott, American actor.
 He is best known for playing Bobby Donnell on the legal drama series The Practice, which earned him a Golden Globe Award.

 • 1959 Born: Evo Morales, Bolivian politician, the 80th President of Bolivia.
-Morales is the first president of the country to come from the indigenous population.
+He was the first Bolivian president to come from the indigenous population.

-• 1958 Pan American Airways made the first commercial flight of the Boeing 707 from New York City to France, Paris.
+• 1958 Pan American Airways made the first commercial flight of the Boeing 707 from New York City, United States to Paris, France.

-• 1956 Born: Rita Wilson, American actress, singer and producer.
-She appeared in films Sleepless in Seattle, Jingle All the Way, Runaway Bride, My Big Fat Greek Wedding, but didn't manage to raise to prominence.
+• 1956 Born: Rita Wilson, American actress, singer, and producer.
+Her film credits include Volunteer, Sleepless in Seattle, Jungle All the Way, The Story of Us, Runaway Bride, and more.

-• 1945 Born: Pat Conroy, American author, best known for his novels The Prince of Tides and The Great Santini, that were made into Oscar-nominated films.
+• 1945 Born: Pat Conroy, American author, best known for his novels The Water is Wide, The Lords of Discipline, The Prince of Tides, and The Great Santini that were all made into films.

-• 1916 Born: François Mitterrand, French politician, the 21st President of France, serving from 1981 till 1995, becoming the longest-serving President of France.
+• 1916 Born: François Mitterrand, French politician, the 21st President of France who served from 1981 to 1995,which makes him the longest-serving President of France.

-• 1869 Born: Washington Luís, Brazilian politician, the 13th (and the last) President of the First Brazilian Republic.
-He was deposed by military coup in 1930 and a provisional government junta took power in Brazil.
+• 1869 Born: Washington Luís, Brazilian politician, the 13th (and the last) President of the First Brazilian Republic from 1926 until his deposition by a military coup in 1930.

-• 1794 Born: Konstantin Thon, Russian architect during the reign of Nicholas I. He is best known for his works, including the Grand Kremlin Palace in Moscow.
+• 1794 Born: Konstantin Thon, Russian architect during the reign of Nicholas I. He is best known for the Grand Kremlin Palace and the Cathedral of Christ the Savior in Moscow.

 • 1689 General Piccolomini of Austria burned down Skopje, the capital of Macedonia, to prevent the spread of cholera.
 He died of cholera himself soon after.